Destorntw/ocp-mirror-versions/README.md

 1) Copy / Download the script and import to your _bastion_ machine.
 2) Add _run_ option to the "script.sh" using: $ chmod +x "script.sh"
 3) Input your variables values that are prompted from the script according to the questions stated in the _mirroring process overview_.
-4) Copy the _mirror_ command for you internal registry that will "hold" the ocp images in your "disconnected" environment.
+4) Copy the _mirror_ command for your internal registry that will "hold" the ocp images in your "disconnected" environment.

 ## Feel free to submit a pull request or hit me up for any feedback & improvements!